iggredible/tmux-colorful/README.md

 Here is how you can use coolors to create your own color theme.

-1. Find your color palette (COOLORS screenshot)
+1. Find your color palette (COOLORS-site-generate)
 2. Paste that URL in your tmux config
 3. Done!